Passive tags are comprised of three elements: an integrated circuit or chip, an antenna, and a substrate.

 For example, perishable food products may be tagged with sensors that collect data that can then be used to determine expiration dates and warn the end user that the item may be spoiled.
 Even though many products have expiration dates printed on them, these dates are valid only if the product is stored under the optimal conditions (temperature, humidity, exposure to light, etc.) for that type of product.
 Therefore, the product may expire before the printed date if it is not stored properly.
 An RFID tag equipped with a temperature sensor might be able to predict the actual expiration date of a carton of milk, for example, which may be very different from the printed date.

 In short, whether you choose to use active or passive tags in your RFID system will likely depend on both your particular application and your budget.
 Simple asset tracking that utilizes barcode technology will become obsolete as RFID proliferates through organizations, making them more efficient and better equipped for accuracy.

 Read the latest blogs on RFID Solutions

-Installation, documentation, training and ongoing testing and performance evaluations of your equipment, software, and services into your production environment.
-Quarterly Business Review meetings to discuss progress to date, outstanding issues that may need further assistance, and ways to further maximize your return on investment.
+Quarterly Business Review meetings to discuss progress, success, outstanding issues that may need further assistance, and ways to further maximize your return on your investment.